Disputes on Wikipedia: Dispute resolution

 Soon after its founding, Wikipedia provided avenues to resolve content and conduct disputes.
 Just as editing disputes are difficult to define precisely, scholars have disagreed about identifying when disputes are resolved.
-Yasseri et al. categorized articles into three levels of disputation: Consensus, "Sequence of temporary consensuses", and "Never-ending wars".
+Yasseri et al. categorized articles into three levels of disputation: "Consensus", "Sequence of temporary consensuses", and "Never-ending wars".

 For content disagreements, Wikipedia has experimented with a variety of mechanisms.
 Experienced editors have been found to reduce reverts by citing Wikipedia policies, especially "Neutral point of view" (NPOV), "Consensus", and "No original research".
 Editing disagreements may be resolved by argumentation, compromise, and explaining previous discussions.
 As of 2024, editors may pursue dispute resolution by requesting a third party opinion, an informal arrangement intended for two editors in disagreement.

 If their dispute remains unresolved, another recourse is the Dispute Resolution Noticeboard (DRN).
 The DRN approach does not offer formal closure or a binding compromise, but many cases are rejected for not pursuing other avenues, so it has become less useful.
 Of 2,520 DRN cases through mid-2020, there were 237 successful resolutions, 149 failures, and 2,134 (85%) closed without a result.

 Moreover, editors may submit content disagreements into the Requests for Comment (RfC) system.
 These requests, circulated to uninvolved editors by a bot, benefit from the RfC's distinctive structure and the imposition of a 30-day deadline.
 During a seven year period, (English) Wikipedia had over 7,300 requests for comment discussions.
 RfC discussions are often closed with a Wikipedia-style "consensus" on the content dispute.
 However, a significant number "go stale" because they are ignored by veteran editors or, conversely, the RfCs are overwhelmed with comments and too complex or controversial to be closed.

 In the past, editors in unresolved content disputes could file for formal mediation by a Mediation Committee, which was discontinued due to inactivity in 2018.
 Dispute resolution was also provided by informal groups such as the "Mediation Cabal".
 A 2010 study, cited by Ren et al., found that "mediators can alter the text discussion between conflicting editors (e.g., by striking through some statements), clarify ambiguity, differentiate between personal and substantive arguments, and show the editors how their exchanges could be made more constructive.
 They can also help manage temporal discontinuities (i.e., when one party is unavailable, the other party may make misattributions), and reduce power differences among editors."

 For user conduct issues, in 2003, Jimmy Wales created the Arbitration Committee (ArbCom), an overarching authority for binding resolution of conduct disputes.
-ArbCom cases are structured in a formal, though it tends to be flexible and informal as it works toward decisions.
+ArbCom cases are structured in a formal manner, though it tends to be flexible and informal as it works toward decisions.
 More than 500 complaints were submitted to ArbCom between 2004 through 2020.
 ArbCom examines evidence of misconduct but its decisions have been criticized for favoring the more socially effective parties.